JKaniarz/libDejenol/README.md

 If you provide a number as a command line parameter it will fully reveal that floor.
 (For people who like spoilers.)
+### monstersheet
+A program that converts the monster data to/from csv format.

+Usage:
+	monstersheet infile outfile

+Examples:
+	monstersheet mdata5.mdr mdata5.csv
+	monstersheet mdata5.csv mdata5.mdr

+If no outfile is provided it will use the filename of the input.
+If no parameters are provided it will convert mdata5.mdr to csv.